-The AdvanceTrac® system includes a stability control switch on the instrument panel, a stability control light and a stability control off light in the instrument cluster.
+It also includes a stability control light and a stability control off light.
 Both the stability control light and the stability control off light in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check.
 The stability control light may illuminate (flash) during certain driving situations which cause the AdvanceTrac® system to operate.
 If the stability control light illuminates steadily, have the system serviced by an authorized dealer immediately.
 If equipped with a message center, the vehicle will also indicate a failure with the AdvanceTrac® system.